ahmadaldali/node-react-typescript-test/README.md

 # node-react-typescript-test
+here you can find me: https://github.com/ahmadaldali/node-react-typescript-test.git

 # HOW TO RUN THE PROJECT
 # ----------------------------------------------------------

 # HERE SOME TIPS

-If you have the images, follow the next:
+- If you have the images, follow the next:
-- Check from the generated images by run the following command (to ensure from the
+   Check from the images by run the following command: sudo docker images
-  images) :
-  sudo docker images
    Then, you should see 2 images:
-  1- firstdockerserver: server image
-  2- firstdockerclient: client image

-- Run the server by executing the following command: sudo docker run -p 5000:5000 firstdockerserver
-   OR with another port for host port sudo docker run -p 5001:5000 firstdockerserver

-- Run the client by executing the following command: sudo docker run -p 3000:3000 firstdockerclient
+      1- ahmadcodingtest/my-private-repository:server (server image)
+      2- ahmadcodingtest/my-private-repository:client (client image)

-If you don't have the images, then build it firstly.
+- If you don't have the images, then build it firstly.
-From the root of project, run the following command: sudo docker-compose up --build it Will generate two images.
+   From the root of the project, run the following command: sudo docker-compose up --build
+   It Will generate two images.
       One for the server with name "firstdockerserver" The Second for the client with name "firstdockerclient"

+- Run the images
+   Run the server by executing the following command:
+      sudo docker run -p 5000:5000 "set here the name of server image" OR with another port for host port sudo docker run -p 5001:5000 "set here the name of server image"

+   Run the client by executing the following command:
+      sudo docker run -p 3000:3000 "set here the name of client image"

 # --------------------------------------------------------------
-Here if you want to run the project without the docker. go to server directory:
+# Here if you want to run the project without the docker.

+Go to server directory:
 - yarn build:server: build server project and copy partner json file to build folder
 - yarn build:client: build client project